 Project Management Salary Survey

-- Cross-tabulations of salary data by eight positions and 15 demographic variables.
+- Data cross-tabulated by eight positions and 15 demographic variables

 Because of sampling constraints, salary information is not available for all positions in every geographic location.